 Important information about the coronavirus (COVID-19)

-The NHS in Suffolk and Public Health England (PHE) are making detailed plans to prepare for coronavirus (COVID-19).
+The NHS in Suffolk and Public Health England are working together to protect our community against coronavirus (COVID-19).
 Public and staff safety is the top priority.

 To find out more, please click a link below:

 We are currently treating patients with confirmed COVID-19, or Coronavirus, at West Suffolk NHS Foundation Trust.
 Every infection prevention precaution is being taken and staff caring for these patients are trained and equipped to do so safely.

 We would encourage people to visit www.nhs.uk/conditions/coronavirus-covid-19 for the latest information on COVID-19, to find out what the symptoms are and how to help prevent the spread.

 Stay at home if you have coronavirus symptoms

 - a high temperature – you feel hot to touch on your chest or back